Falkland Islands Exclusive Wildlife Photography Trip – December 2023 (14 days)

 Duration: 14 days

-Scott Portelli is a Sydney based photographer who has traveled the world extensively photographing in some of the most remote destinations, including The Arctic, Antarctica, Falklands, Galapagos, Azores, Africa and the South Pacific.
+Scott Portelli is a Sydney based photographer who has traveled the world extensively photographing in some of the most remote destinations, including The Arctic, Antarctica, Falklands, Galapagos, Azores, Africa, the South Pacific and Australia.

-Scott is an international award winning wildlife, nature, aerial and underwater photographer.
+Scott is an international multi-award winning wildlife, nature, aerial and underwater photographer.
 A member of the Australian Institute of Professional Photography (AIPP) he is regarded as a leading professional in his field.

-He was awarded at the prestigious Wildlife Photographer of the year in London in 2016 and announced National winner of the Sony World Photography awards 2016 and winner at Travel Photographer of the Year 2015, 2018 & 2020.
+He was awarded at the prestigious Wildlife Photographer of the year in London in 2016 and 2022 and announced national winner of the Sony World Photography awards 2016 and winner at the Travel Photographer of the Year 2015, 2018 & 2020.
 More recently he was awarded overall winner at the Australian Geographic Nature Photographer of the Year 2021 and category winner in 2017 and 2019.
-Winner in the Underwater Category of the Asferico International Nature Photography awards 2018.

-With his extensive experience in the Sub-Antarctic and Antarctic regions, he brings a wealth of knowledge to every expedition and ensures that each trip optimizes photographers chances to capture the best that the wildlife in the region has to offer.
+With his extensive experience in the Falklands, South Georgia, the Sub-Antarctic and Antarctic regions, Scott brings a wealth of knowledge to every expedition and ensures that each trip optimizes photographers chances to capture the best that the wildlife in the region has to offer.

 Day 1 – Volunteer Point